 Workers involved in a trench collapse usually suffer from crush and suffocation injuries due to the weight of the soil.
 Damage related to crush injuries includes bleeding, bruising, muscle swelling, and broken bones.
-Suffocation will eventually kill victims, and even if it doesn’t, the lack of oxygen to the brain for a time – as little as four minutes – can cause lifelong brain damage.
+Suffocation will eventually kill victims, and even if it doesn’t, the lack of oxygen to the brain can cause serious injuries.
+Even as little as four minutes can cause lifelong brain damage.

 Protecting Against Trench Collapses